Professor Andrew Beggs FRCS (Gen), PhD

 (For clinical referrals please use this address: Department of Colorectal Surgery, Queen Elizabeth Hospital Birmingham, Mindelsohn Way, Birmingham B15 2GW)

-Andrew Beggs is a Professor of Cancer Genetics & Surgery in the Institute of Cancer and Genomic Sciences, University of Birmingham.
+Andrew Beggs is a Professor of Cancer Genetics & Surgery in the Department of Cancer and Genomic Sciences, University of Birmingham.
 He is also the Deputy Director of the Birmingham Experimental Cancer Medicine Centre and Theme Lead for Biomarkers and Liquid Biopsy.
 He also is Head of Somatic Cancer in the Central and South Genomic Medicine Service Alliance.
 He is a fellow of the Alan Turing Institute and has recently been awarded an MRC Senior Clinical Fellowship.

 Currently funded by multiple industrial partners as well as the MRC, BBSRC, Sarcoma UK and Cancer Research UK, Andrew’s lab research encompasses organoid models of cancer, cancer biology and omics technologies in medicine.
 He is also a Consultant Colorectal & General Surgeon at the Queen Elizabeth Hospital in Birmingham with specialist interest in laparoscopic (keyhole) cancer surgery and familial cancer syndromes for which he runs as part of a national service.
 He is also an honorary consultant surgeon at Birmingham Childrens and Women's Hospitals.